segmentio/analytics-react-native/packages/plugins/plugin-consentManager/README.md

 # @segment/analytics-react-native-plugin-consent-manager

 `BeforePlugin` for Consent Management.
-Wraps [`react-native-tracking-transparency`](https://www.npmjs.com/package/react-native-tracking-transparency).
+This is a relatively high-level example and may not fit your use-case.
+Feel free to customize it as necessary.